 The current President is Frank-Walter Steinmeier of the Social Democratic Party (SPD), who won 74.3% of the vote in 2017.
 He was re-elected in February 2022.

 Since 1966, all federal German governments have consisted of at least two parties.
 This is led by the largest party in the election, which will form a coalition with other parties.
-The current government is led by the SPD in coalition with the Green Party and the Free Democratic Party (FDP).
+Since the federal election in February 2025, a government is yet to form, but is likely to be led by the CDU/CSU in coalition with the Social Democratic Party (SPD).

 Main political parties in Germany